jaychempan/jaychempan.github.io/index.md

 ## About Me

 I' m a second-year master student at the Institute of Computer Vision of Zhejiang University of Technology under the supervision of <a href="https://homepage.zjut.edu.cn/mq/">Dr. Qing Ma</a> and <a href="https://scholar.google.com/citations?user=XGZ4UZgAAAAJ&hl=en&oi=ao">Prof. Cong Bai</a>.
 At the same time, I am a visiting student at the Department of Earth System Science at Tsinghua University with <a href="https://scholar.google.com/citations?user=yH9OkqYAAAAJ&hl=en">Prof. Xiaomeng Huang</a>.
 Before that, I received the B.E. degree from Jiangxi Normal University in 2022, under the supervision of <a href="https://scholar.google.com/citations?user=ZO3KGykAAAAJ&hl=en&oi=ao">Prof. Aiwen Jiang</a>.
-Specifically, I collaborated with <a href="https://scholar.google.com/citations?user=y3Bpp1IAAAAJ&hl=en">Dr. Yuqian Fu</a> on multimodal related tasks.
+Specifically, I collaborate with <a href="https://scholar.google.com/citations?user=y3Bpp1IAAAAJ&hl=en">Dr. Yuqian Fu</a> on multimodal related tasks.

 ## Research Interests